Justin Welby: Career in the oil industry

-Ministry
+Ordination and church ministry

-Welby was at first rejected for ordination by John Hughes, the Bishop of Kensington, who told him: "There is no place for you in the Church of England."
+Welby was at first rejected for ordination by John Hughes, the bishop of Kensington, who told him "There is no place for you in the Church of England".

-Welby was subsequently accepted for ordination, with the support of the Vicar of Holy Trinity Brompton, Sandy Millar.
-Throughout his ministry Welby has been linked to the charismatic evangelical wing of the Church of England associated with Holy Trinity Brompton, and in a 2019 interview said: "In my own prayer life, and as part of my daily discipline, I pray in tongues every day."
+He was subsequently accepted for ordination, with the support of the vicar of Holy Trinity Brompton, Sandy Millar.
+Throughout his ministry Welby has been linked to the charismatic evangelical wing of the Church of England associated with Holy Trinity Brompton, and in a 2019 interview said "In my own prayer life, and as part of my daily discipline, I pray in tongues every day".

 From 1989 to 1992, Welby studied theology and trained for the priesthood at Cranmer Hall and St John's College, Durham, where he was awarded a Bachelor of Arts (BA) degree and a Diploma in Ministry (DipMin) in 1992.
-He was ordained a deacon at Petertide (on 28 June) 1992 and a priest the next Petertide (27 June 1993), both times by Simon Barrington-Ward, Bishop of Coventry, at Coventry Cathedral.
+He was ordained a deacon at Petertide (on 28 June) 1992 and a priest the next Petertide (27 June 1993), both times by Simon Barrington-Ward, bishop of Coventry, at Coventry Cathedral.
 He then became a curate at Chilvers Coton and St Mary the Virgin, Astley (Nuneaton) from 1992 to 1995.
-He then became rector of St James' Church, Southam, and later vicar of St Michael and All Angels, Ufton, Diocese of Coventry, from 1995 to 2002.
+He then became rector of St James' Church, Southam, and later vicar of St Michael and All Angels, Ufton, diocese of Coventry, from 1995 to 2002.

 In 2002, Welby was appointed a canon residentiary of Coventry Cathedral and the co-director for international ministry at the International Centre for Reconciliation.
-In 2005, he was appointed sub-dean and Canon for Reconciliation Ministry.
+In 2005, he was appointed sub-dean and canon for Reconciliation Ministry.

-Welby was appointed Dean of Liverpool in December 2007 and was installed at Liverpool Cathedral on 8 December 2007.
+Welby was appointed dean of Liverpool in December 2007 and was installed at Liverpool Cathedral on 8 December 2007.

+Views on business ethics

 Welby has written widely on ethics and on finance, featuring in books such as Managing the Church?: Order and Organisation in a Secular Age and Explorations in Financial Ethics.
-Welby's dissertation, an exploration into whether companies can sin, marks his point that the structure of a system can "make it easier to make the right choice or the wrong choice."
+Welby's dissertation, an exploration into whether companies can sin, marks his point that the structure of a system can "make it easier to make the right choice or the wrong choice".
 His dissertation led to the publication of a booklet entitled Can Companies Sin?: "Whether", "How" and "Who" in Company Accountability, which was published by Grove Books in 1992.
-He has said that the Benedictine and Franciscan orders in the Anglican churches, along with Catholic social teaching, have influenced his spiritual formation.

-Interviewed by the BBC in 2011, Welby said that to be appointed Bishop of Durham was both challenging and a huge privilege: "I was astonished to be offered the role.
-It is a passionate desire to see a church that is vigorously full of spiritual life, serving Jesus Christ and serving those around it."
+After joining the House of Lords as a bishop, Welby was asked to join the Parliamentary Commission on Banking Standards in 2012.